TRIQS/dft_tools/python/converters/vasp/doc/source/plotools.rst

  * in case tetrahedron data is read from IBZKPT, the tetrahedron volume must be related to the total volume of the unit cell as derived from POSCAR

+All electronic structure from VASP is stored in a class ElectronicStructure:

+.. autoclass:: elstruct.ElectronicStructure
+   :members:

+Consistency with parameters

  * parameters in the config-file should pass trivial checks such as that the ion list does not contain non-existing ions (boundary check for ion indices)